graphprotocol/graph-node/docs/getting-started.md

 ### 1.1 What is the Graph?

-The Graph is a decentralized protocol for indexing and processing queries against data from blockchains, starting with Ethereum.
+The Graph is a decentralized protocol for indexing and querying data from blockchains, starting with Ethereum.
 It makes it possible to query for data that is difficult or impossible to query for directly.

 For example, with the popular Cryptokitties dApp which implements the [ERC-721 Non-Fungible Token (NFT)](https://github.com/ethereum/eips/issues/721) standard, it is relatively straight forward to ask the following questions:
 > How many cryptokitties does a specific Ethereum account own?